Alan Farrell

-Alan Farrell (born 29 December 1977) is an Irish Fine Gael politician who has been a Teachta Dála (TD) for the Dublin Fingal constituency since 2016, and previously from 2011 to 2016 for the Dublin North constituency.
-He previously served as Chair of the Committee on Children and Youth Affairs from 2016 to 2020.
+Alan Farrell (born 29 December 1977) is an Irish former Fine Gael politician who served as a member of Seanad Éireann from December 2024 to January 2025.
+He was a Teachta Dála (TD) for the Dublin North constituency from 2011 to 2016 and for the Dublin Fingal constituency from 2016 until 2024.
+He was chair of the Committee on Children and Youth Affairs from 2016 to 2020 and chair of the Committee on Communications and Transport from September to November 2024.
+He served as chair of the Fine Gael Parliamentary Party from April 2024 to January 2025.

+In May 2025, Alan was appointed Senior Director of Government Affairs and Policy at Liquid Gas Ireland.

 Political career

 Farrell served as a Fingal County Councillor from 2004 to 2011 and as Mayor of Fingal from 2007 to 2008.

 31st Dáil

 In the 31st Dáil, Farrell was a member of the Joint Oireachtas Committee on Justice, Equality and Defence and the Joint Oireachtas Committee on Finance, Public Expenditure and Reform.
-He was also the chairperson of the Fine Gael Committee on Public Expenditure and Reform from 2011 to 2013 and the Fine Gael Committee on Justice, Defense and Equality from 2013 to 2016.
+He was also the chair of the Fine Gael Committee on Public Expenditure and Reform from 2011 to 2013 and the Fine Gael Committee on Justice, Defense and Equality from 2013 to 2016.

 Farrell was the subject of controversy after he hired his wife, Emma Doyle, as his temporary parliamentary assistant for four months in the Dáil.
 This was just two weeks after she was rejected by Farrell's Malahide Fine Gael Party branch as his replacement on Fingal County Council in 2011.
 Parliamentary assistants salaries range between €41,092 and €52,200 per year, which is paid for by the State.

 In 2013, Farrell was appointed Head of the Irish Delegation to the OSCE Parliamentary Assembly by Taoiseach Enda Kenny.

 In October 2013, he referred to singer Sinéad O'Connor as being "mad as a brush", in a tweet.
 He later issued a brief apology via his website and later deleted the apology.